obsproject/obs-studio/DEVELOPMENT.md

 ### Manual Recording Smoke Test

 1. Start the development app in portable mode with only bundled plugins.
-2. Skip account connections and the automatic configuration wizard.
+2. Sign in with an approved Aerium development account, then skip the automatic configuration wizard and any separate streaming-service connections.
 Disable desktop and microphone audio devices for the synthetic test.
 3. Create a disposable profile and scene collection, add a color source and a text source, and choose a temporary recording folder.
 4. Record at least ten seconds locally, stop, and play the result.
 Check dimensions, duration, visible sources, and successful finalization.
 5. Close and reopen the app in portable mode.
 Confirm the test scene persists and the regular OBS profile was not changed.